 The Equality Act protects people against discrimination, detailing nine protected characteristics: age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, and pregnancy and maternity.
 We also ensure that we continuously consider socioeconomic deprivation and rural isolation as particular inclusion barriers to our geographic region.

-At Alchemy we consistently develop and evaluate programming and production methods which aim to widen inclusion and representation – across our team, Trustees, partners, audiences, participants, and the artists we work with – of individuals with lived experiences of disability, lived experiences of LGBTQ+ issues, lived experiences as people of colour, individuals of low-income, and individuals across a variety of age ranges.
+At Alchemy we consistently develop and evaluate programming and production methods which aim to widen inclusion and representation – across our team, Trustees, partners, audiences, participants, and the artists we work with – of individuals with experience of living with a disability, lived experiences of LGBTQ+ issues, individuals who have experienced racism, individuals from a low-income socio-economic background, and individuals across a variety of age ranges.

 In 2018, Alchemy Film & Arts undertook a dedicated period of research to consider inclusion barriers from an international perspective and in the case of our local region, the Scottish Borders.
 Since then we have maintained an up to date database of partners and specialists who work directly with individuals who work with or for underrepresented groups.